rgrove/sanitize/COMPARISON.md

   "transformers", whereas Loofah calls them "scrubbers".
 They're more or less equivalent in terms of functionality.

-* Loofah has hard-coded whitelists for sanitizing MathML and SVG, which cannot be disabled via configuration.
-Sanitize does not provide built-in configs for sanitizing MathML or SVG, but it would be fairly trivial to add MathML and SVG elements and attributes to a custom whitelist config.
+* Loofah has hard-coded allowlists for sanitizing MathML and SVG, which cannot be disabled via configuration.
+Sanitize does not provide built-in configs for sanitizing MathML or SVG, but it would be fairly trivial to add MathML and SVG elements and attributes to a custom allowlist config.

-* Sanitize performs advanced whitelist-based CSS sanitization using [Crass][crass], a full-fledged CSS parser compliant with the CSS Syntax Module Level 3 parsing spec.
+* Sanitize performs advanced allowlist-based CSS sanitization using [Crass][crass], a full-fledged CSS parser compliant with the CSS Syntax Module Level 3 parsing spec.
 Loofah and HTMLFilter both perform rudimentary regex-based CSS sanitization, but I wouldn't trust either of them to actually